 Length: 13 to 40 feet

-Travel trailers are towable RVs that can be as big or small as you need them to be which also makes them more budget-friendly as there is an option for everyone.
-Travel trailers are an ideal option for those wanting a basic living space, some amenities, and the ability to detach and go whenever you please.
+Travel trailers are towable RVs that can be as big or small as you need them to be, making them more budget-friendly as there is an option for everyone.
+Travel trailers are an ideal option for those wanting a basic living space, some amenities, and the ability to detach and go whenever they please.
 A travel trailer also doesn’t require a special license to tow unless it’s over 10,000 pounds.
-Additionally, because you are not driving the trailer Texas law does not require you to have insurance on your travel trailer.
-However, we strongly recommend you do purchase insurance coverage because it’s a valuable asset that should be protected.
+Additionally, because you are not driving the trailer, Texas law does not require you to have insurance on your travel trailer.
+However, we strongly recommend you purchase insurance coverage because it’s a valuable asset that should be protected.